GoogleCloudPlatform/gke-networking-recipes/gateway/single-cluster/regional-l7-ilb/README.md

 # Single-cluster Gateway with Regional L7 Internal Load Balancing

-This recipe provides a basic walk through for setting up Single-cluster Gateway with the `gke-l7-rilb` GatewayClass, provisioning an regional internal HTTP/S Load Balancer.
+This recipe provides a basic walk-through for setting up Single-cluster Gateway with the `gke-l7-rilb` GatewayClass, provisioning a regional internal HTTP/S Load Balancer.

 To achieve this, we will:

-- Deploy v1 of a sample application into the GKE cluster named `gke-1`, as well as its ServiceExport.
+- Deploy sample application with two different deployments, and two different labels, into the GKE cluster named `gke-1`
-- Deploy a Gateway using the `gke-l7-rilb` single-cluster GatewayClass to the GKE cluster named `gke-1`, serving as this example's config cluster.
+- Deploy a Gateway using the `gke-l7-rilb` single-cluster GatewayClass to the GKE cluster named `gke-1`
 - Deploy an HTTPRoute to route external traffic between v1 of the sample application and v2 of the sample application to achieve traffic splitting.

 ### Relevant documentation